Transitioning Your Skills for a Big Data Career You’ll Love

 We recently worked with a candidate on this type of skill transfer.
 He was previously a controls engineer but is now a data scientist with one of the Big 4 accounting firms.
 By getting more education both formally, with a master’s degree in physics, and informally, through a wide range of course certifications, he was able to successfully transition into the big data role he was after.

 How KellyMitchell Can Help

 Cassandra Sanford is a co-founder and CEO, responsible for the operation and management of KellyMitchell.
-With over two decades of experience in the professional services industry for Fortune 500 corporations, her experience reaches into business strategy, business development and human resources.
-Her experience in recruitment, sales and account management is accompanied by a specialized focus in technology consulting.
+With over two decades of experience in the professional services industry for Fortune 500 corporations, her experience reaches into business strategy, business development, and human resources.
+Her experience in recruitment, sales, and account management is accompanied by a specialized focus on technology consulting.
 Her full bio is here.